oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateClientVm.md

 Your instructor will inform you if the VM's have already been created for you or not.

-- In case you need create them yourselves, follow all instructions below.
+- In case you need create the VM yourself, follow all instructions below.
-- If the VM's are already running, **Scroll down** to section **Installing a VNC Viewer**.
+- If the VMs has already been created by your instructor, **Scroll down** to section **Installing a VNC Viewer**.

 ---